Shivam2k16/WeatherApp/README.md

 ## Api and framework

-I have used OpenWeatherMap API for api data
+I have used OpenWeatherMap API for api data,
-Bootstrap UI Framework
+Bootstrap UI Framework ,
-Angular 7 framework
+Angular 7 framework ,
-I have deployed the application on github pages
+I have deployed the application on github pages.

 ## Development server